Buffalo Sabres Continue Winning Despite Loss

 Ultimately, they couldn’t hold on, losing 5-4.
 The loss prevented the team from amassing their first 11-game win streak in franchise history.
 Instead, they’ll settle for matching the franchise-best streak at 10 for the third time.
 It was the team’s first loss in regulation since dropping a 3-1 decision on the road to the New York Rangers on Nov.
 4.

-Rejuvenating the Fans
+Rejuvenating Sabres Fans

 The streak captured the imaginations of the blue and gold faithful; a patient fanbase deserving of some much-needed excitement.
 They’ve endured more than their fair share of suffering over the past seven seasons, including some really dark years.
 The sheer joy and exhilaration that came with every win was like a drug that had them yearning for more.